Spokane’s Best Neighborhoods –

 Rentals: About $900

 Housing Density: Single Family

-Mixed Use Rating: Fair
+Mixed Use Rating: Above Average

 One could easily make the argument that the Audubon-Downriver Neighborhood is actually two neighborhoods.
 Separated in half by Northwest Boulevard, Downriver straddles the Spokane River bluff to the south while Audubon is anchored by Audubon Park to the north.
 However, because both areas share the same neighborhood center (Northwest Blvd.) and both areas were developed during the same time period and thereby share very similar housing stock and architectural styles, this writer has chosen to lump the two neighborhoods together.
 Indeed, they are two sides of the same coin.